-The Arts Council of Greater Lansing, in partnership the Lansing Economic Area Partnership (LEAP) is pleased to announce the City of Lansing's Arts Impact Project.
+The Arts Council of Greater Lansing is pleased to announce the City of Lansing's 2020 Arts Impact Project.
 This annual project awards $75,000 for the development of a permanent creative structure that enhances a neighborhood's appearance and kindles community engagement in the City of Lansing.

 Bring ideas!
 Bring a friend!

-Bring your creative project ideas to Michigan Institute of Contemporary Art (MICA) (1210 Turner St., Lansing, MI 48906) on Monday, Oct.
-30 from 4:30 - 6:30 p.m. where you can present them to LEAP and the Arts Impact Project Panel.
+Bring your creative project ideas to Michigan Institute of Contemporary Art (MICA) (1210 Turner St., Lansing, MI 48906) on Wednesday, Dec.
+11, 2019 from 4:00 - 7:00 p.m. where you can present them to the Arts Impact Project Panel.
 Persons interested in sharing a project idea can simply show up at MICA, sign in, and wait for their name to be called.
 Each person will have exactly five minutes to step up to the podium and convey their idea.
 Ideas can come from organizations, businesses, community members, neighborhood associations or any other entity or individual.
 We are looking for creative placemaking ideas that will have impact on making our community a better place to live, work and play.

 Community and Creativity